-The GIGN as one of the most elite special units in France has multiple tasks, but among all of them, one is particularly important – counter-terrorism.
-Other tasks of GIGN are not quite different from in the other modern special forces units.
+The GIGN, as one of the most elite special units in France, has multiple tasks, but among all of them, one is particularly important – counter-terrorism.
+Other tasks of GIGN are not quite different from the other modern special forces units.
 Hostage rescue, executing high-risk search warrants, VIP protection…

 Training and selection

 After 4 years of exemplary service, you can apply for the unit.
 Candidates must meet specific physical, psychological and medical requirements.
-All must be able to practice parachuting and under 34 years of age on the date of the selection tests.
+All must be able to practice parachuting and under 34 years of age on the selection tests’ date.

 Missions: Domestic and abroad

-The GIGN as the unit is the main special unit designated by the International Civil Aviation Organisation (ICAO) to conduct training and teach the special forces of the other member states in hostage-rescue exercises aboard planes.
+The GIGN as the unit is the main special unit designated by the International Civil Aviation Organisation (ICAO) to conduct training and teach the other member states’ special forces in hostage-rescue exercises aboard planes.